JCastro1986/Final-Project/README.md

 ## Overview

-After analyising several options, we decided to select this project because it involves almost all topics covered in the course, from webscrappng, ETL, working with Pandas, SQL, reading csvs, visualization and machine learning.
-Also we think it could be useful for people looking into buying a new home or simply for those seeking to maximize investing in real estate in Mexic.
-Further, this analysis could expand in determining price changes overtime by scrapping information periodically.
+After analyizing several options, we decided to select this project because it involves almost all topics covered in the course, from webscrappng, ETL, working with Pandas, SQL, reading csvs, visualization and machine learning.
+Also, we think it could be useful for people looking into buying a new home or simply for those seeking to maximize investing in real estate in Mexico.
+Furthermore, this analysis could expand in determining price changes overtime by scrapping information periodically.

 The purpose of this analysis is to determine a model that predicts real estate prices by taking into consideration several features that answers the following questions: